Ziyu-Mu/DENTIST/README.md

 # DENTIST
 Denoise Sptially Resolved Transcriptomics Data

-Only codes of main for current.
+Only codes of main function for current.

 Codes for plots and preprocess is coming.